topwaye/morse/README.md

 A battery in running state means to turn on the indicator light of a slot in which the battery is plugged.

 Signals are marks.
-Nothing happens when setting a mark to a running battery, until when it goes into kernel area and returns to user area.
+Nothing happens when setting a mark to a running/sleeping battery, until when it goes into kernel area and returns to user area.

-When waking up (i.e. plugging it back in) with a signal mark, it does a long jump before continuing, rather than continue directly.
+When waking up (i.e. plugging it back in) with a signal mark added, it does a long jump before continuing, rather than continue directly.

-When waking up without a signal mask, it continues directly.
+When waking up without a signal mask added, it continues directly.

 Theoretically, you can plug in any batteries.